 How much does it cost to take the exam?

 Exam fees vary depending on which exam a candidate is planning to take.
 Each exam offers a discounted rate for applicants who apply by the early registration deadline.
 A discount is also offered to current members of the Heart Rhythm Society, except to those taking the Physician EP Exam. click on the appropriate link below to view the complete fee schedule and relevant policies.

-- Certification Examination for Competency in Cardiac Electrophysiology for the Allied Professional
+- Certified Electrophysiology Specialist Exam for the Allied Professional

 The exam fees charged by IBHRE cover a candidate’s application fee, five hour examination appointment at an authorized Prometric Test Center, test development, exam assessment, scoring, the candidate’s certification pin and certificate (if applicable), and other administrative and overhead costs related to administering the exam.

 All exam candidates are responsible for covering the cost of their own study materials and the cost of travel to a Prometric Test Center.
 Some special requests such as replacement of a certification pin or certificate or a request to re-score an exam may be subject to an additional fee.

 Do I need to be a member of the Heart Rhythm Society in order to qualify for the exam?

 No. Membership with the Heart Rhythm Society is not required to take the exam.
 Current members of the Heart Rhythm Society do qualify for a special discount on exam fees, except for the Physician EP Exam, but no additional preferential treatment is given.

 If I become a member of the Heart Rhythm Society after I have paid my exam fees, can I receive a refund for the discounted rate?